Why even bother with walking when there are so many other forms of cardio that burn way more calories in way less time?

 Say you go for a 30-minute walk every day.
 That’s 150 calories a day, 4200 calories a month – well over a pound per month, just from walking a little every day.
 Go for two or three walks a day and that can easily become two or three pounds a month.

-There are even more health benefits from a regime of regular walking, like helping to boost your immune system, protect your joints, and even prevent some types of cancer.
+There are even more health benefits from a regime of regular walking, like helping to boost your immune system, protect your joints, mitigating the effects of a sedentary job, and even prevent some types of cancer.

 2. Spring for some stylish new walking shoes